damiendart/robotinaponcho/src/yassg/notes/white-loaf-recipe.md

 ## Method

-1. Chuck everything into a stand mixer set up with a dough hook and knead on a medium speed for two minutes.
-Increase the speed a notch and knead for an additional three minutes.
+1. Chuck everything into a stand mixer set up with a dough hook and knead on medium speed for two minutes.
+Increase the speed by a notch and continue kneading for three minutes.
 2. Take the dough out, lightly oil the stand mixer bowl, and plop the dough back in.
 Use the oil to coat the dough to prevent it from drying out.
-Cover the bowl with cling film or a towel and let the dough rise until it has doubled in size (this can be done overnight in the fridge if time allows).
+Cover the bowl with cling film or a towel and let the dough rise until it has doubled in size (if time allows, this can be done overnight in the fridge).
 3. Empty the bowl onto a lightly-dusted surface and knead the dough for a minute.
-4. Shape the dough as required (I put mine in a lightly-floured loaf tin).
-Cover with a tea towel and let it prove until it has doubled in size.
+4. Put the dough in a lightly-floured loaf tin and cover with a tea towel.
+Let the dough prove again until it has doubled in size.
 5. While the dough is proving for a second time, whack the oven on as high it’ll go with a pizza stone, if you have one, and an empty loaf tin on the middle shelf.